 Normal vectors of all points are grouped to detect regions in a range image as a point-cloud classification.
 The accuracy of point-cloud classification can be improved with several approaches such as the Mincut (Golovinskiy et al. 2009), Markov network-based (Shapovalov et al. 2011), and fuzzy-based (Biosca et al. 2008) algorithms.
 However, in this study, we improved the accuracy with point-cloud interpolation and point tracking.
-Thus, we applied multilevel slicing as a simple algorithm to classify normal vectors, as shown in Figure 3.
+Thus, we applied multilevel slicing as a simple algorithm to classify normal vectors.